jonhnet/sonde-search/website/frontend/notifier/index.md

 the ground, we know exactly where it is -- we can just go to those coordinates and pick it up!

-The notifier detects such situations by detecting that last data points reported by a receive site indicate its vertical and horizontal velocities are both close to zero.
+The notifier detects such situations when the last data points reported by a receive site indicate the sonde's vertical and horizontal velocities are both close to zero.
 In this case, the notifier will send an email whose subject excitedly proclaims "GROUND RECEPTION!".

 ### Signing Up for Notifications